iama3191/rock-paper-scissors-lizard-spock/README.md

 - #### MOBILE

+*Wireframe for when the user clicks on an option and how the design changes to a new one displaying the decisions of both players.*

 ![how the user clicks on an option](assets/images/images-readme/mobile-1.png)

+*Wireframe for when the user reaches the 5th round and the final winner is picked.
+The user can start a new game clicking on the 'Play Again' button.*

 ![Game over](assets/images/images-readme/mobile-3.png)

+*Wireframe for how the help is displayed when the user clicks on the help ('?') button.*

 ![Modal screen for help button, showing rules](assets/images/images-readme/mobile-2.png)

 - #### DESKTOP

+*Wireframe for when the user clicks on an option and how the design changes to a new one displaying the decisions of both players.*
 ![How the user clicks on an option.
 Desktop screen](assets/images/images-readme/desktop-1.png)

+*Wireframe for when the user reaches the 5th round and the final winner is picked.
+The user can start a new game clicking on the 'Play Again' button.*
 ![Modal screen for help button](assets/images/images-readme/desktop-2.png)

+*Wireframe for how the help is displayed when the user clicks on the help ('?') button.*
 ![Game over.
 Desktop screen](assets/images/images-readme/desktop-3.png)

 ## Technologies Used